kapteyn-astro/kapteyn/SPHINX/wcsgrattutorial.rst

 Its spectral axis number is 3.
 The type is frequency.
 The extension tells us that an optical velocity in the heliocentric system is associated with the frequencies.
-In the header we found that the optical velocity given by DRVAL3 or VELR is 1050 Km/s.
+In the header we found that the optical velocity is 1050 Km/s.
 The header is a legacy GIPSY header and module :mod:`wcs` can parse it.
 We require the frequencies to be expressed as wavelengths.

-Example: ex_wave.py - Plot a graticule in a position wavelength diagram.
+Example: ex5_wave.py - Plot a graticule in a position wavelength diagram.

-.. plot:: EXAMPLES/ex_wave.py
+.. plot:: EXAMPLES/ex5_wave.py
    :include-source:
    :align: center